carlferr/HOME-BIO/README.md

 - In the first scenario, the user will manually modify the correct options for the analysis following the written examples.
 For some options is mandatory an absolute path, while for others is required a "yes" or "no".
 Only the "Adapter" option requires a sequence (in capital letters) to use as adapter during the trimming step.
 For the "k-mers" option, HOME-BIO is set to "auto".
 In this way, SPADES will choose the best k-mer length depending on the reads length.
 Only a comma-separated list of k-mer sizes can be used (all values must be odd, less than 128 and listed in ascending order. e.g. 21,33,55).
 For more details see [SPADES manual](http://cab.spbu.ru/files/release3.13.0/manual.html).
-If the contaminant filtering is not requested the "Path contaminant genome" is not used but it is still mandatory to write something (e.g. "/your_path/" or "none").
+If the contaminant filtering is not requested the "Path contaminant genome" is not used but it is still mandatory to write something (e.g., "/your_path/" or "none").

 - It is also possible to create the config file in an automatic way using "make_config_file.py".